Business Tip for Culture Makers #521: Refresh Consent with a Pre-Launch Email

 We hear it explicitly, regularly, in conversations about how executives “don’t want to lower standards” to hire for diversity.
 There’s obviously a racist/sexist assumption in that formula AND there’s a conclusion that not being an asshole is bad for business.

-And so a lot of the time, there’s a subconscious, half-articulated fear in the back of our heads — especially if we’re running under-capitalized start-ups and bootstrapping our business growth out of cash flow, hope and grit — that if we use feminist business practices, and we do NOT use The Usual Non-Consent-Based Tactics, then we’re not going to make the sales.
+And so a lot of the time, there’s a subconscious, half-articulated fear in the back of our heads — especially if we’re running under-capitalized start-ups and bootstrapping our business growth out of cash flow, hope and grit — that if we use equitable business practices, and we do NOT use The Usual Non-Consent-Based Tactics, then we’re not going to make the sales.

-I want to assure you, from my experience in my own business, and from being a coach and consultant to hundreds of organizations and solopreneurs, that YES WE CAN achieve our sales and revenue targets when we do business on our terms — based on our principles, using feminist business practices.
+I want to assure you, from my experience in my own business, and from being a coach and consultant to hundreds of organizations and solopreneurs, that YES WE CAN achieve our sales and revenue targets when we do business on our terms — based on our principles, using culture-making business practices.

 6. Refreshing Consent is a Culture-Making Move…That Boosts Your Marketing Confidence (and Can Increase Sales!)